Moderna says its low-dose COVID shots work for kids under 6 | Health

 Moderna says its low-dose COVID shots work for kids under 6

-Moderna said in the coming weeks it would ask regulators in the U.S. and Europe to authorize two small-dose shots for youngsters under 6.
-The company also is seeking to have larger-dose shots cleared for older children and teens in the U.S.
+Moderna said in the coming weeks it would ask regulators in the US and Europe to authorise two small-dose shots for youngsters under 6.
+The company also is seeking to have larger-dose shots cleared for older children and teens in the US.

+Early results from the study found that tots developed high levels of virus-fighting antibodies from shots containing a quarter of the dose given to adults — although it was less effective against the super-contagious omicron mutant than prior variants.

+“The vaccine provides the same level of protection against COVID in young kids as it does in adults.
+We think that's good news,” Dr. Stephen Hoge, Moderna's president, told The Associated Press.

 The nation's 18 million children under 5 are the only age group not yet eligible for vaccination.
 Competitor Pfizer currently offers kid-sized doses for school-age children and full-strength shots for those 12 and older.